PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 ## Printing an Emacs Report

 PHP_CodeSniffer can output a report in a format the compiler built into the GNU Emacs text editor can understand.
-This lets you use the built-in complier to run PHP_CodeSniffer on a file you are editing and navigate between errors and warnings within the file.
+This lets you use the built-in compiler to run PHP_CodeSniffer on a file you are editing and navigate between errors and warnings within the file.
 To print an Emacs report, use the `--report=emacs` command line argument.
 The output will look like this:

 ```bash
 $ phpcs --report=emacs /path/to/code